WebexSamples/.github/profile/README.md

 * https://developer.webex.com/support
 * @WebexDevs: https://twitter.com/webexdevs

-Made with <3 by the Webex Developer Evangelism Team at Cisco
+Made with <3 by the Webex Developer Relations Team at Cisco